Succession season 3, episode 5 recap: Mad emperors rock the vote

 The shareholders are revolting

-Even Kendall is self-aware enough to recognize, "At this point it's just managing egos," but Logan's urinary tract infection sends him spinning into delirium at what should have been the decisive moment.
+Even Kendall is self-aware enough to recognize that "at this point it's just managing egos," but Logan's urinary tract infection sends him spinning into delirium at what should have been the decisive moment.
 The obstinate media mogul seemed to be kept upright by sheer bloodymindedness, staking everything he's built on his own ability to bend an entire crowd to his will by his mere presence (or as Roman put it, "beefy Logan voodoo").

-The physical infirmity of Logan and his rival Sandy Furness recalls the situation at the top of CBS and Viacom ruled by aging CEO Sumner Redstone (Disclosure: CNET was owned by CBS until 2020).
+The physical infirmity of Logan and his rival Sandy Furness recalls the situation at the top of CBS and Viacom ruled by aging CEO Sumner Redstone.
 Directors and acolytes, as well as Redstone's daughter Shari circled the leadership role as he hung on even while his health deteriorated.
 One detail even Succession might deem too outlandish was that when his speech went, according to the Wall Street Journal, Redstone used an iPad to activate recordings of his own voice saying "yes," "no" and "fuck you."
 Scandal also followed the media mogul as a legal battle with an ex-girlfriend threatened his fortune.

 The shareholder battle also recalls a real-life vicious fight over Disney's future, which already inspired the vote of no confidence in Succession season 1.
 Disney's 2004 shareholder revolt unfolded at the Philadelphia Convention Center, where Minnie Mouse and Donald Duck greeted thousands of stockholders before they voted to oust Michael Eisner.